 6. Advanced secondary correction

-This is where you begin to adjust specific colors a little further toward your desire, while still keeping in mind that they still need to be "correct."
+This is where you begin to adjust specific colors toward your desire, while still keeping in mind that they still need to be "correct."

 You might want to boost the yellow of a bright-yellow sports car.
 You’re not altering the overall yellow in the total image, but rather boosting a very narrow hue to make specific imagery — the yellow car — pop.